This is so lovely, a sports day in the early twentieth century, enjoy!

 In August 2016, I will publish my first book.
 It is not finished, I still have bits and bobs of research to complete; a trip to Liverpool to the Royal Liverpool School for the Blind and to the Nazareth House Archives in Hammersmith.
 I dare say some other ‘vital’ questions will come up too between … More Pauper Children: Poor Law Childhoods in England and Wales 1834-1910

 I’ve been doing a lot of reading about health recently.
-Looking at the wonderful People’s History of the NHS website http://peopleshistorynhs.org and researching for my undergraduate modules in the college of hub and health sciences.
-My second year module is called care cure and control so I thought I’d link that to this post about … More Workhouse Medicine: Care, Cure and Control
+Looking at the wonderful People’s History of the NHS website and researching for my undergraduate modules in the College of Human and Health Sciences at Swansea University.
+My second year module is called ‘care, cure and control’ so I thought I’d link that to this … More Workhouse Medicine: Care, Cure and Control

 Christmas is a time when local, national and global charities boost their fundraising campaigns which are often targeted at helping the young, the elderly and the homeless during the festive season.
 Victorian women who were lucky enough to have leisure time very often filled it with what has been patronisingly referred to as ‘good works’. … More Come to the Rescue, Fair Ladies!